 - Costs to replace lost security certificates

-You can claim losses on traditional and Roth IRAs as a miscellaneous itemized deduction, but only in very rare cases.
+You can claim losses on traditional and Roth IRAs as a miscellaneous itemized deduction, but only in rare cases.
 For Roth IRAs, all accounts must be closed, including those that earned a profit.
-Traditional IRAs don't need to be closed and are treated separately.
+You won't need to close a traditional IRA — it is treated separately.
 You must show a loss from your tax base to qualify.

 If you had to repay income that you included in ordinary income in an earlier year, you might be able to deduct the repaid amount.
-In most cases, you can claim a deduction only for repayment of income if your repayment qualifies as an expense or loss you had at your business, trade, or in a transaction.
-The claim has to be for income totaling more than $3,000, and it's deductible only if you held the money under a claim that you included in income from a previous year because you believed you had an unrestricted right to the money.
+In most cases, you can claim a deduction only for repayment of income if your repayment qualifies as an expense or loss you had at your business, trade or in a transaction.

-If you itemize, you can deduct certain legal fees related to doing or keeping your job, collecting taxable alimony, or any fees dealing with tax advice.
-Deductions, however, are subject to the 2 percent rule, which dictates that the fees must total at least 2 percent of you AGI.
+If you itemize, you can deduct certain legal fees related to doing or keeping your job, collecting taxable alimony or any fees you spent for tax advice.
+The fees, however, must total 2 percent of your AGI.

-You can deduct safety deposit box fees paid for storing documents and items that are "reasonably related" to tax-related investments.
-The deductible fees, however, are subject to the 2 percent rule.
+You can deduct safe deposit box fees you paid for storing documents and items that are reasonably related to tax-related investments like stocks and bonds.
+You cannot deduct the fees for storing valuables like jewelry.

 - You and your spouse or former spouse do not file jointly.